Cheddrs/digital_clock_app/README.md

-# Digital Clock App
+# Day | Date | Time

 <br>

-Digital clock app written with HTML, CSS and JavaScript.
+Website app displaying the day, date, and time written in HTML, CSS and JavaScript.

 <br>